Gbenro Ajibade: Biography

 He attended Makurdi International School and later Mount Saint Gabriel's Secondary School.
 He then completed his education by graduating from Benue State University with a degree in biology.

-He is a leading character in the popular soap operaTinsel and has acted in Gbomo Gbomo Express and The Wages.
+He was a lead character in the popular soap opera Tinsel and has acted in Gbomo Gbomo Express and The Wages.

 Ajibade won Most Outstanding Actor/Model of the Year at the 2011 Nigerian Model Achievers Awards.

 Personal life

 He was married to actress Osas Ighodaro, together, they have one daughter, Azariah Tiwatope Osarugue Ajibade.
-They got divorced in 2019 after four years of marriage.
+They divorced in 2019 after four years of marriage.